ibm-cloud-docs/CDN/troubleshooting.md

 ## My hostname doesn't load on the browser when IBM Cloud Object Storage (COS) is the origin.
 {: #my-hostname-doesnt-load-on-the-browser-when-ibm-cloud-object-storage-cos-is-the-origin}

-When your I{{site.data.keyword.cloud_notm}} CDN is configured to use COS as the object storage, direct access to the website will not work.
+When your {{site.data.keyword.cloud_notm}} CDN is configured to use COS as the object storage, direct access to the website will not work.
 You must specify the complete request path in the browser's address bar (for example, `www.example.com/index.html`).
 This behavior is caused by the index document limitation in IBM COS.

 ## I can't connect through a `curl` command or browser using the Hostname with HTTPS.
 {: #i-cant-conect-through-a-curl-command-or-browser-using-the-hostname-with-https}